-For most people who suffer from floaters, no treatment is required.
-However if floaters are causing significant visual problems, a vitrectomy is possible, after a careful examination and an extensive discussion of the risks and benefits of surgery.
+Many people in Melbourne suffer from floaters.
+For most people who experience them, no treatment is required.
+However, if floaters are causing significant visual problems, a vitrectomy is possible after a careful examination and an extensive discussion of the risks and benefits of surgery.

 What Does The Surgery Involve?